timlg07/fluent-design-acrylic/README.md

 This recreates the _Acrylic_ material which can be found throughout the Windows 10 UI.
-It involves multiple layers, including
+It involves multiple layers, including:
  - Background
  - Saturation boost
  - Gaussian blur